dumparun/angular2boilerplate/README.md

 Here i am trying to put up a flow together, which has bits and pieces which can be used for projects.
 In short, you will find code snippets, sometimes modules, which you can copy paste in

+The flow i follow is
+1. A splash screen which stays till all files are loaded, and gives a good startup feeling for the customer (This explains how everything is put together)
+2. A Login Page, which allows you to enter a user id and password.
+  (This explains how data binding is done)
+3. Some data validation for user id and password
+  (Data validations and how an error can be displayed on screen)
+4. Hashing and salting of password
+  (Common usage for password validations)
+5. Connecting to REST (JSON) API to do user authentication A standalone server written in PHP is used to achieve this.
+The server would expose REST ful API.
+There is no business       logic to this, the server responds with data.
+  This would help you understand how to connect to server and pass data, recieve data
+6. Display a home page -- to be continued

 # License Info